9th8/up-to-date-real-world-haskell/14-using-parsec.md

 Right []
 ```

 That makes sense: parsing the empty string returns an empty list.
-Let\'s
+Let's
 try parsing a single cell.

 ``` screen